 Protection, action plans, mapping and monitoring

 Norway is a party to several international agreements that deal with the protection of threatened species.
-The most important of these are the Convention on Biological Diversity, the Bern Convention, the CITES Convention and the Ramsar Convention.
+The most important of these are the Convention on Biological Diversity, the Bern Convention, the Bonn Convention, the CITES Convention and the Ramsar Convention.

 - The Norwegian Red List provides important information on many species and is a valuable tool in land use planning.